 Getting to Know Your Glassware Posted on May 7, 2018 at 12:00 am.Written by Jean Sexton Ancient origins The form and function of glassware has continually been refined throughout the centuries, making it suitable for anything from art to everyday needs such as drinking wine.
 The material has ancient origins and was probably first developed by the Egyptians sometime after 2000 BC.
 It can also occur naturally, as in the case of obsidian and basalt glass produced as a result of volcanic eruptions.
 Different glassware options for tasting Biltmore wines Type and shape When it comes to serving wine, the quality of the glassware and the shape of the vessel both play an important role in the tasting experience.
 “Wine enthusiasts have long known that the shape of the wine glass affects the taste of the wine,” said Jill Whitfield, Wine Marketing Manager for Biltmore.
 “It’s important to educate wine drinkers on this fact, because it can change how you experience wine from the tasting room to your own home.”
 A server with red and white Biltmore wines Standard glassware A standard tasting glass usually offers a slightly wider base in proportion to a narrower rim, with a stem to keep the heat of your hand from warming the wine.
 “This combination allows you to aerate the wine by swirling it in the bowl, but it doesn’t allow the aromas—a vital component of the tasting process—to escape too quickly,” Jill said.
 White WinesWhite wine glasses tend to have smaller bowls to help preserve the floral aromas typical of white wines.
 The smaller style also helps maintain cooler temperatures, and allows more of the aromatic qualities to be enjoyed since the wine is closer to your nose.
 Our Biltmore Estate Pinot Grigio is a great example of a lighter-bodied white wine that would benefit from a glass with a smaller bowl design.
 Full-bodied whites such as our Biltmore Reserve Chardonnay North Carolina may utilize a slightly larger bowl to showcase the smooth, creamy texture that is characteristic of the varietal.
 Red WinesRed wine glasses typically have larger bowls to allow some of the wine’s ethanol to burn off before it reaches your nose, allowing more aromas to be expressed.
 A wider opening allows the wine to flow more smoothly, which enhances the overall experience.
 Glasses for serving light-bodied reds such as our Vanderbilt Reserve Pinot Noir Russian River Valley are typically wider and shorter than glassware for full-bodied, heavily tannic reds that include our classic Vanderbilt Reserve Cabernet Sauvignon Dry Creek Valley.
 Biltmore Estate Blanc de Blancs sparkling wine served in flute glasses Let it sparkle According to Jill, sparkling wines are often served in a distinctive flute with a stem.
 “The tall, narrow flute shape keeps the bubbles from escaping as quickly while the stem prevents the chilled wine from coming in contact with your warm hands,” said Jill.
 She notes that aged sparkling wines and those that are especially aromatic may benefit from a tulip glass, which resembles a flute but widens at the waist before narrowing at the rim.
 As for wide, shallow coupe glasses—they allow the bubbles to fly away, allowing the softer, fruiter aspects of sparkling wines to become more noticeable.
 Pouring Biltmore Estate Dry Rosé into glasses Glass or crystal?
 “Another important point to consider is the difference between glass and crystal,” Jill said.
 “The fine, thin texture of crystal is less interactive than glass, meaning that you’ll taste the wine and its specific characteristics more clearly, but glass is more durable and less expensive, so there are benefits to both materials.”
 If tasting and understanding the complexities of wine is your goal, definitely invest in the proper equipment to help you succeed.
 Guests enjoy a wine event in Biltmore’s vineyard “In the meantime,” said Jill, “whether you’re sipping from a plastic festival cup or the tiny crystal cordial glasses passed down through your family, we encourage you to enjoy wine in many forms!”
 Learn more Purchase our award-winning Biltmore wines online, at the estate, or from your local retailer.

-From the Ground Up: Preparing for Chihuly at Biltmore Posted on March 20, 2018 at 12:00 am.Written by Jean Sexton Chihuly at Biltmore was on display from May 17 to October 7, 2018.Please enjoy this archived content.
+From the Ground Up: Preparing for Chihuly at Biltmore Posted on March 20, 2018 at 12:00 am.Written by Jean Sexton Chihuly at Biltmore was on display in Biltmore’s gardens from May 17 to October 7, 2018.Please enjoy this archived content.
 While still in high school, Clare Cottrell discovered two important things that would help shape her future: 1) it was possible to have a career in Public Horticulture, and 2) the location of her dream job was Biltmore.
 Clare joined Biltmore’s landscaping team in 2007 after earning her degree in Horticulture Management at Bob Jones University.
 She served in a number of garden-related roles before becoming Supervisor of Gardens and Conservatory in 2017.
 Clare at work in the Conservatory Chihuly at Biltmore In addition to her day-to-day responsibilities supervising these areas, Clare was also involved with the preparations to host Chihuly at Biltmore—the first art exhibition in our historic gardens and the first North Carolina garden exhibition by artist Dale Chihuly whose works are included in more than 200 museum collections worldwide.
 “The preparation for this exhibition was intense,” Clare said, “but it is wonderful to have our gardens be a focal point for guests in 2018.”
 Base for one of the Chihuly sculptures in the Walled Garden Planning and preparation Planning for Chihuly at Biltmore—and its special evening component Chihuly Nights at Biltmore—began nearly two years ago and includes the addition of major infrastructure in our gardens.
 Power and data lines had to be in place before last year’s spring tulip bulbs were planted, and in a carefully timed three-month period during fall 2016, two crews spent three months installing underground utilities.
 In November 2017, the foundations for Chihuly’s sculptures were installed, and some of the complimentary garden plantings were completed.
 Chihuly sculpture mounted on its base (shown above) in the Walled Garden “Specific types and colors of plants were planned around the sculptures and will change with the seasons,” said Clare.
 “Many of the botanical elements help provide a protective buffer for the artworks, such as low-growing juniper and sedges planted around the foundation of one of the large pieces in the Walled Garden.”
 Towering palm in the Conservatory Palm project According to Clare, some long-term garden maintenance projects had to be completed ahead of schedule to prepare for the exhibition.
 “Because of the sculptures that are displayed in the Conservatory, we went ahead with a major overhaul of the Palm Room,” Clare said.
 “There are more than 200 palms in the Conservatory, and some of them are very old.
 We re-potted and repositioned them to focus the view on the ends where Chihuly’s Chandeliers are installed.”
 Walled Garden and Conservatory at Biltmore The future looks bright Even with the demands of the extra planning and preparation, Clare is excited that the estate is hosting Chihuly at Biltmore now through October 17, and she looks forward to the future.
 “This exhibition has given us the opportunity to upgrade the infrastructure of the gardens, and that means we can try new ideas and events,” said Clare.
 Featured blog image: Clare Cottrell, Supervisor of Gardens and Conservatory

 Spring is a Special Time to Honor Olmsted Posted on March 8, 2018 at 12:00 am.Written by Jean Sexton Spring is a special time to honor Frederick Law Olmsted, Biltmore’s landscape designer.
 A quiet spot near the Bass Pond highlights Olmsted’s landscape design When designing Biltmore’s historic gardens and grounds, Olmsted knew that spring would set the stage for all the glorious seasons to come.
 Today, the meticulously maintained landscape still stand as a timely tribute to Olmsted’s springtime birthday.
 Born April 26, 1822, Olmsted is known as “the father of American landscape architecture,” with premiere projects including Central Park in New York City and the grounds of California’s Stanford University.
 The Lagoon is one of Olmsted’s many landscape designs for Biltmore “There are many beautiful American parks and landscapes that reflect Olmsted’s genius,” said Parker Andes, Director of Horticulture, “but it’s the design for Biltmore that is considered Olmsted’s masterpiece.”
 According to Parker, Olmsted had already worked on several Vanderbilt family projects when George Vanderbilt approached him in 1888 for advice on the North Carolina property he’d already purchased.
 “Now I have brought you here to examine it and tell me if I have been doing anything very foolish,” Vanderbilt reportedly told Olmsted.
 Olmsted’s frank assessment The Approach Road to Biltmore House is lined with azaleas each spring “Olmsted was frank in his assessment, advising Vanderbilt that the soil seemed to be generally poor, with most of the good trees having been culled already,” Parker said.
 “He noted that the topography was unsuitable for creating the type of park scenery that characterized the English country estates that Vanderbilt admired.”
 Colorful spring blooms in Biltmore’s Shrub Garden Plans for both the house and landscape changed in 1889 when Vanderbilt and architect Richard Morris Hunt toured France together and the scale of Biltmore House and its surrounding gardens expanded.
 Olmsted wrote that he was nervous, not sure how to “merge stately architectural work with natural or naturalistic landscape work,” but Olmsted biographer Witold Rybczynki says that the landscape architect achieved something completely original at Biltmore: the first combination of French and English landscape designs.
 White wisteria blooming in the Walled Garden “You can see Olmsted’s creativity and skill in the transitions between Biltmore’s formal and natural gardens, and his use of native plants, small trees and large shrubs, and color and texture year-round,” said Parker.
 Now that Biltmore welcomes 1.7 million guests each year, the historic gardens and grounds must be protected and preserved as carefully as Biltmore House and all other original parts of the estate.
 Guests of all ages love discovering Biltmore’s “outdoor rooms” like the Azalea Garden “In addition to the impact of so many visitors, the landscape has changed and matured over the past century,” said Parker, “and the challenge for today’s landscaping team lies in determining what Olmsted intended.”
 Landscaping crews at work to carry on Olsted’s vision for Biltmore “The team uses archival resources such as early plans, original plant lists, letters of correspondence, weekly reports written during the construction of the estate, and information about Olmsted’s design philosophies to help them preserve the landscape style while remaining true to Olmsted’s vision,” Parker noted.
 Plan your visit this spring Prepare to be dazzled as the splendor of spring unfolds across Biltmore’s historic gardens and grounds and thousands of blossoms create a tapestry of color across the estate.
 Featured blog image: A couple enjoys a visit to the estate’s historic gardens and grounds